mma1979/I18nEditor/README.md

 3. Visual studio 2017 as IDE

 # Conculsion
-I started this project as a help tool for my dialy work, and I hope it will help you as will, and I will appreciate all contribution to incance the tool.
+I started this project as a help tool for my dialy work, and I hope it will help you as will, and I will appreciate all contribution to inhance the tool.